Why You Should Study UK Employment Law

 What Is the UK Employment Law?

-For instance, business organisations in the UK must pay the National Minimum Wage on the basis of their employee’s age.
-Moreover, all the employees over the age of 23 are also entitled to the National Living Wage set by the government.
+Business organisations across the UK must pay the National Minimum Wage based on employee age.
+Employees aged over 23 also have the right to receive the National Living Wage set by the government.

 Why does Employment Law Exist?